smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 any geoJSON in Leaflet.
 This has since been extended to use bitmap tiles for all the areas in the geolevel not selected/part of a study.
 This code has only been fitted to the study and comparison selectors and requires more work to handle mous events efficiently.

+The mapping initialisation code in the study and comparison area selector modals has been re-written as chained of promises and associated promise-ified functions.
+This has removed asynchronous races and this code is now more reliable.
+This also needs to be imnplemented for the mapping and viewer screens and the remaining mapping related code refactored into services.
+The asynchronous races in the map and viewer screens are the reason why the maps sometimes do not zoom to the selection and why automatic choropleth setup does not work.

 There are a selection of mapping and selection tools as directives, see **rifd-util-leafletTools**.
 There are also tools to save the D3 plots to png (**rifd-util-savechart**).
 There exists a directive to save the Leaflet